 [Iwate Prefecture] 7 famous waters in Iwate Prefecture!
 Sweetfish and salmon swim upstream in the famous water that flows through the city!

-In Iwate Prefecture, the Kitakami River system, which has the largest basin area in the Tohoku region and is full of abundant water, flows through Iwate Prefecture, and there are also many mountain forests that serve as water sources, making it rich in water resources.
+Iwate Prefecture is home to the Kitakami River system, which has the largest watershed area in Tohoku and is rich in water, and there are also many mountain forests that serve as water sources, making it an abundant source of water

-In particular, Morioka City, the prefectural capital, is known as the ``City of Forests and Water,'' where you can fish for sweetfish and watch salmon run upstream in the Nakatsugawa River, which is known as ``famous water,'' and where refreshing water springs up everywhere in the city.
-I am.
+In particular, Morioka City, the prefectural capital, is known as the "city of forests and water," where you can enjoy fishing for sweetfish and watch salmon swim upstream in the Nakatsugawa River, known for its "famous water," and where refreshing water springs up all over the city

 What is “famous water”?